contact us

 Essentially, conveyancing costs can be divided into two categories:

 1. The amount that you pay to the solicitor or conveyancer for their time and expertise.
-This might be a fixed amount, a sliding scale or a ‘base’ fee with additional charges for extra work on top.
+This might be a fixed amount, a sliding scale, or a ‘base’ fee with additional charges for extra work on top.

 2. The amounts payable to various authorities for the required searches and due diligence.
 Your solicitor will pay these for you and then charge the amount back.
 This should be itemised on your final invoice, usually under a category heading of ‘disbursements’.